For those who look to the night skies for guidance on their adventure, we come to the Circle of Stars Druid.

 They may have been guided by the stars to meet the other characters.
 As the character pursues their own goals, it becomes clear that the best way to do this is to join the party.

-The Circle of Stars Druid may have spent time with others of their discipline in a large temple, pyramid, or other such place where knowledge of the stars is gathered.
+The Circle of Stars Druid may have spent time with others of their discipline in a large temple, pyramid, or other such places where knowledge of the stars is gathered.

 Because of their particular gifts and interests, such a Druid may find friends and contacts within groups of Wizards.
 Because of this subclass’s Cosmic Omen ability, they might particularly click with Wizards of the School of Divination.